kkterai/react-classes-demo/README.md

 ## Contribute

-Bug reports and pull requests are welcome on GitHub at [this project's repository].
+Bug reports and pull requests are welcome on GitHub at [this project's repository](https://github.com/kkterai/github-user-info).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org) code of conduct.

 ## Credits
 Many thanks to Flatiron School, Wes Bos, Facebook!